twilio/twilio-chat-demo-android/README.md

 You can import this project into Android Studio if you so desire by selecting `Import Project (Eclipse ADT, Gradle, etc)` from the menu and then build using Studio's Build menu.

+### Debug

+Build in debug configuration, this will enable verbose logging.

 ## License

 MIT